iwyg/filemanager/README.md

 #### `Select options`:

-Limit the amount of files that can be selected per entry. `0` means unlimited, `-1` prevents selecting files.
+Limit the amount of files that can be selected per entry. `0` equals unlimited, `-1` prevents selecting files.

-You may allow re-ordering of selected files and choose a displaymode (`compact` and `preview`)
+You may allow re-ordering selected files and choose a displaymode (`compact` and `preview`).

 ## The Field